jordymeow/meow-gallery/readme.txt

 Languages: English.

 == Changelog ==

+= 5.0.8 (2023/11/25) =
+* Update: Renamed "Shortcode Maker" to "Gallery Manager" and added a "Learn more" button.
+* Add: Introduced unique IDs for Shortcode Maker to enhance functionality.
+* Update: Moved ShortcodeMaker to its own dedicated component for better organization.
+* Add: Initial version of Shortcode Maker (Proof of Concept) added.
+* Fix: Addressed the issue with missing Leaflet for maps by implementing async loading at mount.
+* Update: Changed "Immersive captions" from being the default setting to an optional feature.

 = 5.0.7 (2023/11/15) =
 * Update: Enhanced Carousel with the addition of a compact design, integrating navigation and captions internally for a more immersive experience.